mkjacove/CSE312-GroupProject/DOCKERFILESETUPREADME.txt

 did one more test run on a git-cloned repo, did not work, so changed the /wait to just COPY from the latest release of docker-compose-wait, and it works now!

+Did one more test run and realized websockets weren't working, so went back to default file and configured the file to manually set the proxy headers for a websocket upgrade.